jakob-bagterp/timer-for-python/docs/user-guide/decimals.md

 # How to Use Decimals for Precision
 ## Basic Usage
-To set the number of decimals in the output (only if less than an hour), use the `decimals` argument.
-Instead of the default value `2` for `decimals`, you can set the output precision up to `9` in the `decimals` argument:
+To set the number of decimals in the output (only if less than an hour), use the `decimals` parameter.
+Instead of the default value `2` for `decimals`, you can set the output precision up to `9` in the `decimals` parameter:

 ```python linenums="1" hl_lines="4"
 from timer import Timer